 Hormones are chemical messages that control our blood pressure, our metabolism, our sleep, our temperature regulation, our moods, our blood sugar regulation and our exercise response.
 So, during menopause, when we don’t adapt our lifestyle to accommodate this changing hormonal environment, it can lead to lots of different symptoms, including for many of us, low energy.
 Is this you too?

-And what about the ‘invisible symptoms’ that appear in your blood work?
-These include:
+And what about the ‘invisible symptoms’ that appear in your blood work including:

 - High blood pressure (hypertension)